A Thousand Miles: Music video

+Carlton felt that Marc Klasfeld (the video's director) "captured who I was in that video", and he was selected to direct the video for the album's follow-up single, "Ordinary Day".
+The music video for "A Thousand Miles" received heavy airplay on the channel following its premiere on the top-ten video program Total Request Live on January 4, 2002, and was popular enough to be retired from the show's countdown.

 Legacy

-First appearing as a sample in the original soundtrack of the 2001 film Legally Blonde, the song is Carlton's most successful single, and her only top twenty hit in the U.S.; her next highest peaking single, "Ordinary Day", went no higher than number thirty on the Billboard Hot 100.
-Carlton told VH1 in 2004, "I just sit down and write my songs ...
-It just kind of happened and it will never happen again like that."
+"A Thousand Miles" is Carlton's most successful single, and her only top twenty hit in the United States; her next highest peaking single, "Ordinary Day", went no higher than number thirty on the Billboard Hot 100.
+It continued to receive regular rotation on adult contemporary and adult pop radio stations two years after its original release, and Billboard magazine has named it "one of the most enduring songs of the millennium".
 A writer for the Boston Phoenix said that with the song, Carlton "won favor with smart but awkward teenage girls who didn't see themselves in more evidently constructed teen-pop personalities like Britney Spears and Christina Aguilera", and Slant magazine said it "helped pave the way for an industry beginning to take a turn away from bubblegum pop".
-"A Thousand Miles" has been covered by numerous artists, including Christian Lee Hutson, Icarus the Owl, Victoria Justice, David Archuleta, Ronan Parke, the Glee cast, and Terry Crews.
+Carlton has said that rappers such as Fabolous and Ja Rule "really like this song."